 i) All people are treated with respect and dignity.

-v) Promotion of safeguarding is recognised to include undertaking those tasks which enable all God’s people to reach their full potential.
+vi) Promotion of safeguarding is recognised to include undertaking those tasks which enable all God’s people to reach their full potential.
 The Church Council will actively consider the extent to which it is succeeding in this area.

 These things are to safeguard those working with children, young people and those adults who may be vulnerable.

-c) Appointment and training of workers
+c) Appointment and training of workers in the church

 d) Pastoral visitors